rails/rails/guides/source/active_record_callbacks.md

 Conditional Callbacks
 ---------------------

 As with validations, we can also make the calling of a callback method conditional on the satisfaction of a given predicate.
-We can do this using the `:if` and `:unless` options, which can take a symbol, a string, a `Proc` or an `Array`.
+We can do this using the `:if` and `:unless` options, which can take a symbol, a `Proc` or an `Array`.
 You may use the `:if` option when you want to specify under which conditions the callback **should** be called.
 If you want to specify the conditions under which the callback **should not** be called, then you may use the `:unless` option.

 ### Using `:if` and `:unless` with a `Symbol`